Building #

 a python module named config_structs.py which defines a Python class for each

 configuration struct defined in the C config file.
-Any updates to the
+Any updates to the C

-Firewall system constants #
+Metaprogram system configuration #

 Network constants #